Well, that’s easy! A deep-seated commitment to mental health destigmatisation and awareness-building.

 The weekend event was hosted by GSC, Malaysia’s leading cinema venue, and featured enlightening speeches by Prof. Dato’ Dr Andrew Mohanraj (President of the Malaysian Mental Health Association and a Board Member of the World Federation for Mental Health), Brenda Danker and Anna Har (Founders of the Freedom Film Network), Reuben Liu (Co-founder of Roundtable Studios) and many others.

-Not only did the team at Naluri have the pleasure of meeting fresh talent and watching fantastic short films that highlight complex issues regarding mental health from all over the country, we also had the honour of presenting the Outstanding Mental Health Message Award to Tiga Suku Productions for “Dear Kakak”.
+Not only did the team at Naluri have the pleasure of meeting fresh talent and watching fantastic short films that highlight complex issues regarding mental health from all over the country, but we also had the honour of presenting the Outstanding Mental Health Message Award to Tiga Suku Productions for “Dear Kakak”.

 Our sincere thanks to Fabian Cheong, Li Xian, The Centre for Mental Health and Wellbeing, HELP University, the Malaysian Mental Health Association, Puan Mala Davi N Thanjappan, Tunku Mona Riza, Mr Tung Yow Kong of GSC, and all the staff from GSC.